CirculatoryHealth/AAO_IschemicStroke/README.md

 ## Abstract

 Large genome-wide association studies (GWAS) employing case-control study designs have now identified tens of loci associated with ischemic stroke (IS).
 As a complement to these studies, we performed GWAS in a case-only design to identify loci influencing age at onset (AAO) of ischemic stroke.
 Analyses were conducted in a Discovery cohort of 10,857 ischemic stroke cases under a linear regression framework.
 We meta-analyzed all SNPs with p-value < 1x10<sup>-5</sup> in a sex-combined or sex-stratified analysis using summary data from two additional Replication cohorts (11,539)).
 In the women-only meta-analysis, we detected significant evidence for association of AAO with rs429358 - an exonic variant in _APOE_ that encodes for the APOE-Є4 allele.
-Each copy of the rs429358:T>C allele was associated with a 1.63 years earlier stroke AOO (meta p-value = 2.4x10<sup>-8</sup>).
+Each copy of the rs429358:T>C allele was associated with a 1.29 years earlier stroke AOO (meta p-value = 2.48x10<sup>-11</sup>).

 This _APOE_ variant has previously been associated with increased mortality, but not with ischemic stroke AAO.
 We therefore hypothesized that the association with AAO may reflect a survival bias attributable to an age-related decline in mortality among APOE-Є4 carriers and having no association to stroke AAO per se.
 Using a simulation study, we found that a variant associated with overall mortality might indeed be detected with an AAO analysis.
-A variant with a twofold increase on mortality risk would lead to an observed effect of AAO that is comparable to what we found.
-We conclude that the _APOE_-age of stroke onset association may reflect a general association of _APOE_ with mortality, especially pronounced in women, or alternatively, may reflect a female-specific effect on ischemic stroke AAO.
+A variant with a two-fold increase on mortality risk would lead to an observed effect of AAO that is comparable to what we found.
+In conclusion, we detected a robust association of the APOE locus with stroke AAO and provided simulations to suggest that this association may be unrelated to ischemic stroke per se but related to a general survival bias.

 ## Where do I start?